Selection and improvement of product formulae for best performance of quantum simulation: Background

 \section{Background}

-In this section, we give a summary of the background for our work.
-We begin by defining product formulae and the Baker-Campbell-Hausdorff formula, then we introduce the Suzuki method and Yoshida method to obtain higher-order formulae, and describe the processed product formulae.
+In this section, we review the background and methods for product formulae.
+Readers who are familiar with the methods may wish to skip to Section \ref{sec:search} where we present new results.
+See also Ref.~\cite{Blanes_Casas_Murua_2024} for a more complete recent review of this topic.
+We begin by defining product formulae and the Baker-Campbell-Hausdorff formula, then we introduce fractal methods and Yoshida's method to obtain higher-order formulae, and describe the processed product formulae and the Taylor series method.